sejlap/WebsiteCode/README.md

 Clone/download a folder website

 In terminal enter npm install
-Afte rnpm install, enter  npm start
+After npm install, enter  npm start

 The website is runninng on http://localhost:3000/